Locations:

 How is aortic dissection diagnosed?

-• Chest X-ray: This test uses a small amount of radiation to create an image of the structures within your chest, including your heart, lungs, blood vessels (including the aorta) and bones.
-This test is not very specific but is quick and may direct the diagnosis.
+• Chest X-ray: This quick test uses a small amount of radiation to create an image of the structures in your chest, including your heart, lungs, blood vessels (like your aorta) and bones.

-• Computed tomography (CT) scan: This test provides the best view of the aorta during an emergency and can be performed rather quickly to look for aneurysm or dissection.
-For aortic imaging, intravenous (IV) contrast may be needed.
+• Computed tomography (CT) scan: This test quickly provides the best view of your aorta during an emergency so a provider can look for an aneurysm or dissection.
+You may receive intravenous (IV) contrast in your vein as part of the test.

-• Transthoracic echocardiogram: This test uses ultrasound to provide moving pictures of your heart valves and chambers and the first portion of the aorta (the aortic root).
+• Transthoracic echocardiogram (TTE): This test uses ultrasound to provide moving pictures of your heart valves and chambers and the first portion of the aorta (the aortic root).

-• Transesophageal echocardiogram (TEE): This test shows more detailed pictures of your heart valves and chambers than a transthoracic echocardiogram and better views of your thoracic aorta.
-The ultrasound probe is placed through your mouth into your esophagus, which runs directly behind your heart and in from of your descending aorta.
+• Transesophageal echocardiogram (TEE): This test shows more detailed pictures of your heart valves and chambers than a transthoracic echocardiogram.
+It also offers better views of your thoracic aorta.
+A provider places the ultrasound probe through your mouth and into your esophagus, which runs directly behind your heart and in front of your descending aorta.

 • Magnetic resonance imaging (MRI): This test uses a large magnet and radio waves to produce detailed images of your organs and the structures inside your body, including your aorta.
 It provides moving pictures of your heart valves and chambers and blood flow through your aorta.
-This test may take more time to perform than a typical CT scan and so is less often used in emergencies.
+This test may take longer than a typical CT scan, so providers use it less often in emergencies.

 Management and Treatment